KarlFarrugiaIcon/OreillyKatas2023/README.md

 ### Technical Constraints

 - The startup excels in its business domain but lacks the technical expertise needed for its ambitious projects.
-Therefore, as technical supplier we have a blank slate to start from.
+Therefore, as the technical supplier, we have a blank slate to start from.

 ### Business Constraints

-- This is a start up, therefore, funds may be limited and have to be generated from the application itself.
+- This is a start-up, therefore, funds may be limited and have to be generated from the application itself.

 ### Assumptions

-- Start up does not have any technical partners
+- Start-up does not have any technical partners
-- The start up will start maturing with the system MVP roll out thereby allowing the system to grow.
-It is assumed that if the application is not performing well the owners will take a fail fast approach and may pull the plug.
-Therefore, the final product will assume that the application will become self sustaining and covers the operational cost.
-Both MVP roll out and Cost Analysis will be provided at the end of the literature.
+- The start-up will start maturing with the system MVP rollout thereby allowing the system to grow.
+It is assumed that if the application is not performing well the owners will take a fail-fast approach and may pull the plug.
+Therefore, the final product will assume that the application will become self-sustaining and cover the operational cost.
+Both MVP rollout and Cost Analysis will be provided at the end of the literature.

 ## Overall Platform Context

 The event storming process was employed to identify essential "domain events" within a system, where each event represents an action related to a business entity.
 It's a crucial initial step as these events configure the central artifact for the system.
 Event storming meetings start with participants noting domain events, foundational for defining business rules.
 The team wrote down domain events, each represented on an orange sticky note on a virtual whiteboard.
-This collaborative approach facilitates comprehensive understanding and mapping of system events for stakeholders.
+This collaborative approach facilitates a comprehensive understanding and mapping of system events for stakeholders.

 ![Domain Events](Images/DomainBoundaries/DomainEvents.jpg)